John English (ice hockey)

 John English (born May 13, 1966) is a Canadian businessman and former professional ice hockey defenceman.
-He played in the National Hockey League for the Los Angeles Kings.
+He played 3 games in the National Hockey League for the Los Angeles Kings during the 1987–88 season.

-Biography
+Early life

 English was born in Toronto, Ontario.
 As a youth, he played in the 1979 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Toronto.

+Career

-In three regular season games with the Los Angeles Kings, he recorded four points (one goal and three assists).
-By recording four points in the only three games he played in the NHL, English amusingly ranks as one of the highest points-per-game (ppg) players in NHL history, ranking in the Top 10 NHL all-time ppg statistics as of January 19th, 2020.
+In three regular season games with the Los Angeles Kings, English recorded one goal and three assists.
+By recording four points in the three games he played in the NHL, English ranks as one of the highest points-per-game (ppg) players in NHL history.

-John English is currently a co-owner of Oliver's Coffee with locations around Muskoka, Ontario.
+He is currently a co-owner of Oliver's Coffee with locations around Muskoka, Ontario.